-In a person who has never been exposed to the herpes simplex virus (genital herpes is caused by herpes simplex virus type 2 or HSV-2; and, less commonly, herpes simplex virus type 1 or HSV-1), symptoms (if present) typically develop within two to 12 days, with an average time of four days.
+In a person who has never been exposed to the herpes simplex virus (genital herpes is caused by herpes simplex virus type 2 or HSV-2; and, less commonly, herpes simplex virus type 1 or HSV-1), symptoms (if present) typically develop within 2-12 days, with an average time of 4 days.
 The symptoms and appearance of the initial infection (known as the primary infection) vary widely among individuals.

 It is possible for someone to become infected with the herpes simplex virus and not display any symptoms at all.
 Other people may have a mild infection that may even go unnoticed.
 Still others will develop a more severe illness including the typical skin lesions.
 In an initial infection, the skin blisters often are associated with systemic (body-wide) symptoms that may mimic those associated with the flu or other viral illnesses.

 Often, symptoms other than the skin blisters will develop before the skin outbreak is noticed or may accompany the skin blisters.
 These can include:

 - Fever and flu-like symptoms

 - Pain, itching, or tingling in the genital area

 - Enlarged, tender lymph nodes in the groin area